Here's Where to Get Free Coffee on National Coffee Day

 W&P

-"Digital lavender" is the Colorco color of the year for 2023.
-It's also the hue of W&P's newest insulated bottle and ceramic mug, which drop on Sept.
+"Digital lavender" is the Coloro color of the year for 2023.
+It's also the hue of W&P's newest insulated bottle and ceramic mug, which dropped on Sept.
 26.

 Wendy's